 Unblock a File From Smart Screen

 Do keep in mind that you’ll need administrator permissions to do that.
-You don’t necessarily have to be logged in to your administrator account, but you do need to know the administrator password.
+For that, you don’t necessarily have to be logged in to your administrator account.
+However, you do need to know the administrator password.

 Unblock a File From “Open File”

-With “open file”, every time that you open a program which needs to perform changes on your computer, you will be greeted with a warning which asks you if you want to really let that program run.
+With “open file”, every time that you open a program which needs to perform changes on your computer, it greets you with a warning.
+To clarify, it asks you if you want to let that program run.

 All you have to do in order to prevent “open file” from coming up every single time that you want to run your programs, is untick the “Always ask before opening this file” box.